Chrischn/Project-Tessera/README.md

 -------
 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on the process for submitting pull requests to the project or how to help out [WORK IN PGORESS].
+[WORK IN PGORESS] Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on the process for submitting pull requests to the project or how to help out.

 ## Versioning

-[SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/Chrischn/Project-Tessera/tags) [WORK IN PGORESS].
+[WORK IN PGORESS] [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/Chrischn/Project-Tessera/tags).

 -------
 ## Authors